mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Vice-President Diversity

 The Vice-President Diversity will be responsible promoting racial diversity and gender equity for CSUS, act as a liason to other diversity bodies outside of the university, and otherwise improve equity and respectfulness amongst the constituency.

-## Vice-President Events

-The Vice-President Events will manage all events or delegate responsibility to manage events carried out by CSUS, should an event not be handled by another member of CSUS, minimise cost of events, and promote events.

 ## Meetings of the Executive Council